 Just because one of the symptoms listed above applies to someone, it does not mean they have sleep apnea; it just means we may recommend a home sleep study or talk to them in further detail about their sleeping habits and how they feel day to day.

 About the sleep dental appliance

 If someone has mild to moderate sleep apnea or even severe and cannot tolerate their CPAP, they may be a great candidate for our dental sleep appliance.

 What it does is help titrate the lower jaw forward so that while sleeping, it allows a person to receive more oxygen.
 It is amazing the results we have seen and how much better our patients are feeling that are using the sleep appliance.

-If you are struggling with sleep and feel terrible in the mornings, please contact us at (614) 799-5576 to learn more about our home sleep study and how we can help you feel better.
+If you are struggling with sleep and feel terrible in the mornings, please contact our Dublin, OH dental office at (614) 799-5576 to learn more about our home sleep study and how we can help you feel better.